amardito/auto-backup-instruction/README.md

 ```
 npx onprem-backup schedule --from epochTime
 ```
-you can get epochTime from here [epochTimeConverter](https://www.unixtimestamp.com/)
+you can get epochTime from here [epochTimeConverter](https://www.unixtimestamp.com/)<br/>

+## run auto download
-4. open new terminal and goto dir folder app then run this, to run auto download
+open new terminal and goto dir folder app then run this, to run auto download
 ```
 npm run worker
 ```

 ## COMMAND LIST